Kurtulus Öztürk

-Kurtulus Öztürk (Kurtuluş Öztürk, born 7 April 1980) is a retired professional footballer.
+Kurtulus Öztürk (Kurtuluş Öztürk, born 7 April 1980) is a former professional footballer who played as a right-back.
 Born in Germany, he represented Turkey internationally.

 Playing career

 Öztürk began his footballing careers with the youth academy of Borussia Dortmund.
 He then joined Adanaspor on loan in the Turkish Süper Lig, where he was coached by Joachim Löw.
 He spent most of his career in the amateur leagues of Germany before retiring in 2013.
 He then started working as a manager for his hometown club Werner FC.